gposingway/gposingway/md/troubleshooting.md

 ## Need More Help?
 - **GitHub Issues**: Report problems or request support via [GitHub Issues](https://github.com/gposingway/gposingway/issues).
 - **Discord**: Join the [Sights of Eorzea Discord Server](https://discord.com/servers/sights-of-eorzea-1124828911700811957) for community support.
+(Note: The server is primarily English-based, but some users may be able to assist in other languages.)

 ---